 On January 20, 2017, the Company entered into Addendum No. 1 (the "Addendum") to the Stock Purchase Agreement dated as of January 1, 2016 (the "Paladin Agreement") by and among the Company and Enoch S. Timothy and Dorothy Timothy (collectively, the "Sellers").
 Pursuant to the terms of the Addendum, the Company and the Sellers agreed (a) that the conditions to the "Earnouts" (as defined in the Paladin Agreement) had been satisfied or waived and (b) that the amounts payable to the Sellers in connection with the Earnouts shall be amended and restructured as follows: (i) the Company paid \$250 in cash to the Sellers prior to January 31, 2017 (the "Earnout Cash Payment") and (ii) the Company issued to the Sellers a subordinated promissory note in the principal amount of \$1,000 (the "Subordinated Note").
 The Subordinated Note originally bore interest at the rate of 5.5% per annum.
-Interest on the Subordinated Note may be prepaid without penalty.
-The principal of and interest on the Subordinated Note may be paid, at the option of the Company, either in cash or in shares of common stock of the Company or in any combination of cash and common stock.
-The Sellers have agreed that all payments and obligations under the Subordinated Note shall be subordinate and junior in right of payment to any "Senior Indebtedness" (as defined in the Paladin Agreement) now or hereafter existing to "Senior Lenders" (current or future) (as defined in the Paladin Agreement).
+Interest on the Subordinated Note was payable monthly and principal could only be paid in stock until the term loan and Revolving Credit Facility was repaid.

 On February 8, 2020, the Company and its subsidiaries, as Borrowers, entered into a first amendment (the "First Amendment") to the Subordinated Note, dated as of January 20, 2017 (the "Subordinated Note").
-Under the First Amendment, the Company and its lender have negotiated and agreed to amend Subordinated Note to change maturity date to January 20, 2022.
+Under the First Amendment, the Company and its lender agreed to amend Subordinated Note to change maturity date to January 20, 2022.